amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 >>> remote_device = qml.device('braket.aws.qubit', [... ,] parallel=True, max_parallel=20)

 Make sure that this number is not larger than the maximum number of workers set for your account.

+The Braket remote device has the capability to retry failed circuit executions, up to 3 times per circuit by default.
+You can set a timeout by using the ``poll_timeout_seconds`` argument;
+the device will retry circuits that do not complete within the timeout.
+A timeout of 30 to 60 seconds is recommended for circuits with fewer than 25 qubits.

 Supported operations